romainlebreton/R.4.01-DeveloppementWeb-JavaScript/tutorials/tutorial3.md

 In the article that coined the term Ajax,[3] Jesse James Garrett explained that the following technologies are incorporated:

 HTML (or XHTML) and CSS for presentation
-The Document Object Model (DOM) for dynamic display of and interaction with data XML for the interchange of data, and XSLT for its manipulation The XMLHttpRequest object for asynchronous communication JavaScript to bring these technologies together
+The Document Object Model (DOM) for dynamic display and interaction with data XML for the interchange of data, and XSLT for its manipulation The XMLHttpRequest object for asynchronous communication JavaScript to bring these technologies together